 Word-Mead Bring

-Join us for an evening of poetic celebration to mark the close of the Anthony V. Capildeo salon, with performances from Jason Allen-Paisant, Anthony V. Capildeo and Maya Caspari.
+Join us for an evening of poetic celebration to mark the close of the Anthony V. Capildeo salon, with performances from Anthony V. Capildeo, Maya Caspari and Lizzi Linklater.
 A small number of short, open mic slots are also available.
 Sign up here!

 Optional Dress Code: Bling up the North.